 Not Feeding Winter Birds

-Many novice backyard birders assume it isn't necessary to feed birds in winter because there are no birds around.
+Many novice birders assume it isn't necessary to feed birds in winter because there are no birds around.
 In fact, feeders can be even more critical to winter birds than they are during the summer when hatchlings need to be fed, and there are dozens of winter backyard birds – many of which aren't around in the summer – that will happily visit bird feeders for a healthy winter meal.

 08 of 10